The structure of metaphors

 Technical Debt: So What?

-This post is for readers skeptical that technical debt is much of a problem.
-Some believe that technical debt is just the latest buzzword engineers use to justify budget and schedule overruns.
+This post is for readers who are skeptical that technical debt is much of a problem, or who might be thinking that it’s just the latest buzzword the engineers have cooked up to justify bigger budgets or late deliveries.

-I have no knowledge of your specific situation, but technical debt is a real thing, and it probably affects your organization.
-Skepticism, though usually healthy, is unwise when it comes to technical debt.
+Of course I have no knowledge of your specific situation, but technical debt is a real thing, it probably affects your organization, and skepticism, though usually healthy, is unwise when it comes to technical debt.
 Here’s the short version:

-If you produce or use technology in your organization, you’re probably carrying technical debt.
-It’s costing you real money, it’s slowing you down, and unless you address it, it will increase.
-Eventually it will take you out of the game.
+If you produce or use technology in your organization, you’re probably carrying technical debt, it’s costing you real money, it’s slowing you down, and unless you address it, it will increase, and eventually take you out of the game.

 A knight’s armor